letmezep/REACT-2025-Q1/react-performance/README.md

 #### After:

-Only one card is re-rendered
+Only one card is re-rendered.
 Update trigger: `BrowserRouter`

 ## Conclusion: